Dwight-Englewood/0207-Relic-Recovery/notebook/EnumController.md

        robot.intake(-1);
    } else {
 ```
 This is a snippet of the code used.
 The way this algorithm worked relied on a boolean, `abnormalReleaseFlag`.
 It served as a mini priority flag - if it was true, it indicated that the value should not be changed from whatever it was set to.
-For example, the above snippet controlled the movement of the glyph when the intake was being raised or lowered; keeping the glyph placer in the sqame position would result in the robot breaking itself, from a motor fighting against a strong servo to both be in the same spot.
-However, later in the code, the portion which controls the placement of the glyphs, and moving the glyph placer into an upwards position, looked like this:
+For example, the above snippet controlled the movement of the glyph when the intake was being raised or lowered; keeping the glyph plate in the same position would result in the robot breaking itself, from a motor fighting against a strong servo to both be in the same spot.
+However, later in the code, the portion which controls the placement of the glyphs, and moving the glyph plate into an upwards position, looked like this:

 ```
 if (gamepad2.y) {